zebwithb/vino-project/docs/process.md

 ## Diagram Prompting Logic

-A general approach of tiered based prompting can be approached like this:
+A general approach of tiered based prompting can be done like this:

 ```mermaid
 graph TD